Hibernian Rifles: Activities in Ireland

 During the 1913 Dublin Lockout, a special subscription was placed on the Rifles members in Ireland and a fund was also opened in the USA for the relief of distress of those affected by the strike.
 The Hibernian Rifles developed friendly relations with the Irish Citizen Army after it was founded by James Connolly, and some members of the former joined the latter, a fact which was advertised regularly in The Irish Worker.
+By 1915 the Hibernian Rifles were being formed into an organized armed unit.

 While it was willing to co-operate with other nationalist groups, the Irish Republican Brotherhood (IRB) does not seem to have trusted it completely and therefore it had to obtain some of their rifles from James Connolly, and others which they bought from British soldiers.

 The Irish Volunteers declined to affiliate the Rifles as a unit (it also declined the Irish Citizen Army the same status) but friendly co-operation became possible, mainly through Thomas MacDonagh.
 It was through him, perhaps, that they participated as a unit at the funeral of Jeremiah O'Donovan Rossa and that they allowed their headquarters, at 28 North Frederick Street, to be used by the Volunteers.

 In 1915 it launched a weekly newspaper The Hibernian.
 The constitutional nationalists of the time, led by John Redmond, scornfully called the advanced nationalist papers "the mosquito press".
 The Hibernian serialised "Ireland's Roll of Honour", which was a list of those killed or wounded at Harrel's 'Battle of Clontarf' and Bachelor's Walk in 1914, or who were imprisoned, deported or served with exclusion orders under the Defence of the Realm Act.
 According to Pat McGlynn, "It was one of the most aggressive pieces of journalism of the period and one that deserves more attention than it has received".